 Develop new modes of expression

-To engage meaningfully in the production of culture, we need to be adaptable, inclusive, and ethical participants.
+To engage meaningfully in the production of culture, we need to be adaptable, inclusive, and ethical.
 Critical thinking is essential to broadening our perspectives and exploring uncharted territory with compassion and resourcefulness.
-From criticism to comics, prose to poetry, the study of humanities and sciences embraces a wide range of practices.
+From critical inquiry and curating to crafting prose, poetry and comics, Humanities and Sciences embraces a wide array of practices.

-Our two undergraduate and three graduate degrees encourage cross-disciplinary writing and spirited inquiry.
-We partner with established cultural institutions, such as the Queer Cultural Center, the Contemporary Jewish Museum, the Museum of the African Diaspora, and the San Francisco Museum of Modern Art, to forge greater connections between theory and practice.
-With experience in multiple modes of critical thinking and visual analysis, students learn to be empathetic listeners and nimble collaborators.
+Our three undergraduate and three graduate degree programs are centered on writing, studio practice, and spirited inquiry.
+To forge greater connections between theory and practice, we partner with established cultural institutions, such as the Asian Art Museum of San Francisco, the Cartoon Art Museum, the Contemporary Jewish Museum, the Museum of the African Diaspora, KADIST, The Lab, and San Francisco Museum of Modern Art.
+With experience in multiple modes of critical thinking and visual analysis, students become visionary change makers and nimble collaborators.

-Humanities and Sciences at CCA is also the foundation of the college's interdisciplinary culture.
-Every undergraduate can take courses in art and design history, core studio, critical studies, diversity studies, history, literature, math, philosophy, science, social science, visual studies, and writing.
-A strong liberal arts curriculum helps undergraduates sharpen their research, verbal communication, visual literacy, and narrative storytelling skills.
+Humanities and Sciences at CCA is also the foundation of the college’s interdisciplinary culture.
+Every undergraduate student can take courses in history of art and visual culture, core studio, critical studies, critical ethnic studies, history, literature, math, philosophy, science, social science, visual cultures, and writing.
+A strong liberal arts curriculum helps undergraduates sharpen their skills in research, verbal communication, visual and cultural literacy, and narrative storytelling.

 Study in the culturally diverse Bay Area

-CCA’s location in the heart of the Bay Area, a hub for emerging artists, entrepreneurs, innovators, and social activists, draws a diverse community to campus.
-You’ll easily exchange ideas with architects, curators, designers, and many other professionals who push disciplinary boundaries in their work.
-In addition to our partnerships with museums and cultural centers, we also collaborate with nearby academic institutions, including UC Berkeley and Stanford University.
+CCA’s location in the heart of the Bay Area—a hub for emerging and established artists, entrepreneurs, innovators, and social activists—draws a diverse community to campus.
+You’ll have many opportunities to exchange ideas with architects, curators, designers, and other professionals who push disciplinary boundaries in their work.
+In addition to our partnerships with museums, we also collaborate with nearby cultural centers and academic institutions, including Galería de la Raza, the Queer Cultural Center, Stanford University, UC Berkeley, and Yearba Buena Center for the Arts.

 Meet the dean of Humanities and Sciences